-There are currently two generous reliefs available to those who sell a rental property that was formally their primary residence.
+Until recently, there were two generous reliefs available to those who sell a rental property that was formally their primary residence.
 These are called Principle Private Residence Relief, and Lettings Relief.
 In all cases where a former home is involved, these two reliefs hugely reduce the amount of Capital Gains tax payable to HMRC on the sale of the property.
-From April 2020 PPR is being cut in half, and the associated Lettings Relief is effectively being scrapped for the vast majority of taxpayers.
+From April 2020 PPR has been significantly reduced, and the associated Lettings Relief was effectively scrapped for the vast majority of taxpayers.

-This is yet another major tax reform that will be very costly to Landlords – if you are seriously considering the sale of your former UK home then now would be a great time to look at this further ahead of the planned changes.
-Speak to us today regarding to our Capital Gains forecasting services.
+This is yet another major tax reform that is going to be very costly to Landlords – if you are seriously thinking of selling your former UK home then now would be a great time to consider the impact of this ahead of listing your property for sale.
+Speak to us today with regards to our Capital Gains forecasting services.

 ARE YOU THINKING OF SELLING A PROPERTY?

 Selling an asset is always a significant decision, and most likely you will be forward thinking about what you might do with the sale proceeds.
-At this stage it is always important to consider the impact of any Capital Gains tax payable as this will directly affect how much is left in your pocket.
+At this stage it is always important to consider the impact of any Capital Gains Tax payable as this will directly affect how much is left in your pocket.
 We can produce an accurate CGT forecast for you on an estimated basis using your anticipated future sale price and date.
-Tax positions are always best considered in advance as there is often very little that can be done retrospectively after a sale.
-There are also significant changes coming into effect from April 2020 which will see many individuals CGT bills increase – please read below regarding PPR restrictions.
+Tax positions are always best considered in advance as there is often very little planning that can be done retrospectively after a sale.
+There have also been significant changes that came into effect from April 2020 which will see many individuals CGT bills increase – please read below regarding PPR restrictions.

 We can help you understand what your tax position is likely to be, which can help you best make an informed decision.
 Speak to a Tax Consultant today who will be pleased to answer your CGT queries.